Tracing Hyperparameter Dependencies for Model Parsing via Learnable Graph Pooling Network

-We evaluate coordinated attacks detection on RED$140$ in a $4$-fold cross validation.
-In each fold, the train set has $125$ GMs, and the test set has $30$ GMs where $15$ GMs are exclusive from the train set and $15$ GMs are seen in the train set.
-We use the average of the $4$ folds as the final result.
-For the measurement, we use accuracy, AUC and probability of detection at a fixed false alarm rate (Pd@FAR) \textit{e.g.}, Pd@$5\%$ and Pd@$1\%$.
-These metrics are commonly used in bio-metric applications~\cite{guo2019human,guo2020cord19sts,abdalmageed2020assessment}.
-Specifically, aside from FEN~\cite{asnani2021reverse}, we also compare with the very recent work HiFi-Net~\cite{hifi_net_xiaoguo}, since HiFi-Net demonstrates SoTA results in attributing different forgery methods, which can be used to decide if two images generated from the same GM.
-Specifically, we train HiFi-Net to classify $125$ GMs and take learned features from the last fully-connected layer for the coordinated attack detection.
-The performance is reported in Tab.~\ref{tab:CA_overall}.
-We observe the HiFi-Net performance is much worse than the model parsing baseline model (\textit{e.g.}, LGPN \textit{w/o} pooling.) and FEN, which is around $20\%$ AUC lower.
-Tab.~\ref{tab:CA_dissect} shows the FEN and LGPN have comparable performance with HiFi-Net on seen GMs (first two bar charts), yet performance gains over HiFi-Net are substantially enlarged when images are generated by unseen GMs (last three bar charts).
+\SubSection{Coordinate Attack Detection} We evaluate the proposed LGPN on coordinated attacks detection~\cite{asnani2021reverse}, which aims to classify whether two fake images are generated from the same GM or not.
+This is achieved by computing the cosine similarity between predicted hyperparameters from given images.
+Specifically, we evaluate coordinated attack detection on RED$140$ in a $4$-fold cross-validation.
+In each fold, the train set has $125$ GMs, and the test set has $30$ GMs where $15$ GMs are exclusive (unseen) from the train set and $15$ GMs are seen in the train set.
+We generate $89,000$ training image pairs from train-set GMs for training $1,000$ image pairs for validation.
+We generate $25,000$ test image pairs from test-set GMs, and the average of the $4$ folds is used as the final result.
+For the measurement, we use accuracy, AUC, and detection probability at a fixed false alarm rate (Pd@FAR) \textit{e.g.}, Pd@$5\%$ as metrics.
+Specifically, aside from FEN-PN~\cite{asnani2021reverse}, we also compare with the recent work HiFi-Net~\cite{hifi_net_xiaoguo} that show SoTA results in attributing different forgery methods.
+Specifically, we train HiFi-Net to classify $125$ GMs and take learned features from the last fully-connected layer for coordinated attack detection.
+The performance is reported in Tab.~\ref{tab:CA_overall}, which demonstrates that our proposed method surpasses both prior works.
+We observe the HiFi-Net performs much worse on AUC than the model parsing baseline (\textit{e.g.}, GTC \textit{w} S-GCN) and FEN-PN.
+Furthermore, Tab.~\ref{tab:CA_dissect} shows the FEN-PN and LGPN perform comparably as HiFi-Net on seen GMs (first two bar charts), yet much better than HiFi-Net when images are generated by unseen GMs (last three bar charts).
 Lastly, LGPN has a better Pd@$5\%$ performance than other methods.